bahrus/be-reformable/README.md

 > [!NOTE]
 > A [VSCode plug-in](https://marketplace.visualstudio.com/items?itemName=andersonbruceb.json-in-html) is available to make editing json-in-html more pleasant.
 This extension works with the web interface of vscode.

 *be-reformable* is a rather lengthy name, and if it appears frequently within an application, could get tiresome to have to type.
 It is the canonical name, but developers can easily define alternative names.
-This package provides one suc alternative:
+This package provides one such alternative:

 ```html
 <form